angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.

 	Pros:
-	* CSS animations are great for small tasks that don't require direct state management – making a tooltip, toggling navbars, displaying an animation when hovering over a <div>, etc.
+	* CSS animations are great for small tasks that don't require direct state management – making a tooltip, toggling navbars, displaying an animation when hovering over an element, etc.
 	* CSS animations are GPU-intensive, not CPU-intensive.

 	Cons:
 	* Not supported in older browsers, which means that developers need to understand Babel
 	* Harder to manage, as CSS doesn't really have logic in the same way JavaScript or other languages do.